techiworld/techiworld.github.io/PCPL-electro.md

 - Python
 ---

-Clone my github repository using executing following commands one by one:
+Clone my github repository by executing following commands one by one:
 <pre class="line-numbers">
 <code class="language-bash">
 {% raw %}